-The FICare philosophy is inspired by innovative practice in resource-limited settings, where "care-by-parent" was a necessity associated with improved outcomes [4].
-These pioneering models of care recognise that the well-being of mothers and infants are inter-dependent; and on a practical level ensure that parents can be with and care for their infant(s) continuously until discharge.
+The FICare philosophy is inspired by innovative practice in resource-limited settings where "care-by-family" is a necessity associated with improved outcomes [4].
+These pioneering models of care recognise that the well-being of mothers and babies are inter-dependent; and on a practical level ensure that families can be with and care for their baby continuously until discharge.
 Benefits of this approach include reduced mortality, reduced infection rates, reduced antibiotic usage, increased breast milk feeding, earlier discharge, reduced readmission and improved parental wellbeing (Appendix 1).

-Shoo Lee and the team at the Mount Sinai Hospital, Toronto adapted these approaches to create the FICare model of "care by parent" for higher-resource settings [5].
-Single centre cohort studies and multi-centre randomised controlled trials of this FICare model consistently demonstrate improved short-term outcomes for infants and their families [6, 7].
-Importantly involving parents in care and decision making has been shown to promote bonding [8] and to enhance their confidence at discharge [9, 10] which have benefits for the longer-term outcomes of babies and families.
+Shoo Lee and the team at the Mount Sinai Hospital, Toronto adapted these approaches to create the FICare model of "care by family" for higher-resource settings [5].
+Single centre cohort studies and multi-centre randomised controlled trials of this FICare model consistently demonstrate improved short-term outcomes for babies and their families [6, 7].
+Importantly involving families in care and decision making has been shown to promote bonding [8] and to enhance confidence at discharge [9, 10] which have benefits for the long-term outcomes of babies and their families.

 FICare has benefits for neonatal staff too, empowering them to lead change in their unit and contributing to happy, cohesive teams [11].
 A summary of the evidence in support of FICare is provided in Appendix 1 of this document.